David Fazzini

 Welcome to Physics 1100-001 & -002 (Spring 2026)

 Please continue to monitor this space for important information and course updates.
 This page will be updated on a regular basis.
-(Last update: January 28th, 2026.)
-This page is currently under construction.
-However, here are a few things to help you get started:
+(Last update: February 5th, 2026.)
+This page is continuously under construction.

 Class Resources